FeatureBaseDB/www/content/blog/secret-sauce.md

 about how to use Pilosa, to pull requests fixing spelling mistakes, to feature requests.

 _Jaffee is a lead software engineer at Pilosa.
-When he’s not evangelizing independent indexes, you can find him training in jiu-jitsu, woodworking, or building mechanical keyboards.
+When he’s not evangelizing independent indexes, he enjoys jiu-jitsu, building mechanical keyboards, and spending time with family.
 Follow him on Twitter at [@mattjaffee](https://twitter.com/mattjaffee?lang=en)._

 _Banner photo by Caroline Attwood on Unsplash_